global-hydrodynamics/global-hydrodynamics.github.io/_pages/game_e.md

 The score is calculated based on the similarity between the simulated runoff amount and the target runoff amount shown in blue.
 The highest score is 100 points.

-Analyze the differences between the target and simulation, adjust the surface conditions through trial and error, and *aim for a score of 90 or higher*.
+Analyze the differences between the target and simulation, adjust the surface conditions through trial and error. **Aim for a score of 90 or higher.
+Perfect score is 100!**.

 <img src="{{ site.url }}{{ site.baseurl }}/images/scratch/Scratch_fig03.jpg" width="50%"/>

 #### 5. Stage Selection
-Three stages are prepared with different patterns of rainfall and target runoff patterns.
+Five stages are prepared with different patterns of rainfall and target runoff patterns.
 Aim for 90 points or higher score in each stage.
 Please considering how surface type and soil moisture affect the rainfall-runoff process.

 - Why does urbanization enhances floods?
 - How does the movement of water differ in urban areas, grasslands, and forests?